What Is A High Level Of Ethyl Sulfate

 Hair Testing

 Hair EtS testing offers a longer detection window, typically spanning several weeks or months, depending on the length of the hair sample.
-Hair EtS levels can provide a retrospective assessment of alcohol consumption patterns.
+Hair EtS levels can provide a retrospective assessment of alcohol consumption patterns It's one of those things that adds up..

 Advantages of hair testing: